cakephp/docs/en/core-libraries/components/authentication.rst

 .. php:method:: redirectUrl

-After logging a user in, you'll generally want to redirect the back to where they came from.
+After logging a user in, you'll generally want to redirect them back to where they came from.
 Pass a URL in to set the destination a user should be redirected to upon logging in.